On this page

 • Custom events are available only in the Event Segmentation, Funnel Analysis, Retention Analysis, Lifecycle, Stickiness, Impact Analysis, Pathfinder, and Compass charts.

-• You cannot query on custom events in Redshift.
+• You can't query custom events in Redshift.

-• All custom events will have the prefix '[Custom]' before the event name in your charts.
+• All custom events have the prefix [Custom] before the event name in your charts.

-• Editing or renaming custom events being used on other charts will break those charts.
-Amplitude will continue to query the previously-named value until it is manually changed on any charts that use it.
-You will receive a warning when making any edits to custom events.
+• Editing or renaming custom events used on other charts breaks those charts.
+Amplitude continues to query the previously-named value until you manually change it on any charts that use it.
+You receive a warning when making any edits to custom events.

-• Querying event properties on custom events will onlybe possible if the property is applicable to all events.
-If you're trying to create a custom event with five different events, and you'd like to see the location values from all of those events, you'll need to instrument the location event property to all the individual events making up the custom event.
+• Querying event properties on custom events is only possible if the property applies to all events.
+If you're trying to create a custom event with five different events and you want to see the location values from all of them, instrument the location event property on all the individual events that make up the custom event.

 Group two existing events into a single custom event